masa-finance/docs/docs/developers/identity-contracts/SoulLinker.md

 function setSoulboundIdentity(contract ISoulboundIdentity _soulboundIdentity) external nonpayable
 ```

-Sets the SoulboundIdentity contract address linked to this soul name
+Sets the SoulboundIdentity contract address linked to this soul store

 *The caller must have the admin role to call this function*